-A Hazard is a source which is defined as:-"anything that is very likely to cause injury to a person or harm to the health of a person or may cause serious property damage".
+A Hazard is a source which is defined as:-

+"anything that is likely to cause injury to a person, harm a person or may cause property damage".

 There are three main types of hazards

 Visible Hazards are the obvious defects that can be readily seen and identified by inspection.